If you’re keen on fishing, then you’ll love going after King George Whiting, one of the most prized catches in the Margaret River region.

 How To Fillet King George Whiting

 Would you like to know how to fillet King George Whiting?
 It’s important to know how to fillet King George Whiting correctly, so you don’t waste your catch, and you can get the most out of it.
-Make sure you’re wearing a safety glove on your non-cutting hand, and you have yourself a nice, sharp filleting knife (this is the exact one we use and would recommend it highly!)
+Make sure you’re wearing a safety glove on your non-cutting hand, and you have yourself a nice, sharp filleting knife.

 These are the steps to follow;

 - Holding the head in your non-cutting hand, place your knife behind the pectoral fin at a 90-degree angle to the backbone, and cut down behind the head, cutting halfway through.

 - At this point, place your non-cutting hand firmly on top of the fish, and turn your knife down towards the tail at a 45-degree angle and cut, following the backbone where the fin is.

 - Now you have your first fillet, cut the rib bones off.

 - Whiting can be eaten with the skin on, or skin off, but if you want to take the skin off, grip the tail end of the fillet, and slide your knife between the fillet and the skin, heading in the direction of where the head would have been.
 It should come off quite easily.

 - Repeat on the other side and you’re done!
 Two delicious King George Whiting fillets, ready to cook.

 There may be some bones, but they are small and can be eaten, just not recommended for small children.